t0mmyt/seisglitch/Docs/source/overview.rst

 Execute seisglitch functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are three main ``seisglitch`` functions that you mostly likely want to use.
+There are three main ``seisglitch`` functions that you most likely want to use.
 Before you execute them, remember to activate your environment beforehand (see :ref:`installation`)!
-Then, type one of the following into your terminal:
+Then, type one of the following commands into your terminal:
 ::

     seisglitch detect path/to/config.yml